What is Klippel–Trénaunay syndrome?

 If the asymmetry between the affected and unaffected legs is predicted to be greater than 2 cm, epiphysiodesis can be performed to slow the growth in the longer leg.
-This procedure involves prematurely fusing the growth plate of a bone and needs to be timed correctly in order to match the lengths of the legs by the end of the growth phase [6,7].
+This procedure involves prematurely fusing the growth plate of a bone and needs to be timed correctly to match the lengths of the legs by the end of the growth phase [6,7].

 Alternatively, the normal leg can also be lengthened surgically to achieve matching size .

 Patients with Klippel–Trénaunay syndrome tend to do very well.
 While it is not a life-threatening condition and most patients end up having normal lives, ongoing care is required.
 This is best provided by a multidisciplinary team of dermatologists, vascular and orthopaedic surgeons, and general surgeons [1,10].
 Some people may require counselling to adjust to the cosmetic aspects of the disease .